 Reporting on Disputed Information.
 When the accuracy or completeness of any information reported to a CRA is disputed by the member, the Credit Union may not furnish the information to a CRA without notice that such information is disputed by the member.

+E-OSCAR / NOTICE OF DISPUTES FROM CRAs.
+The Credit Union may also receive disputes through the Credit Reporting Agencies (CRAs).
+If a CRA notifies the Credit Union that a member disputes the completeness or accuracy of information provided, the Credit Union must follow similar procedures as those of a direct dispute, including:

+Conduct a reasonable investigation with respect to the relevant information provided by the CRA, including information given to the CRA by the member.

+Report the results to the CRA and, if the investigation determines that the information was, in fact, inaccurate, report the results to all CRAs that compile and maintain files on a nationwide basis to which the Credit Union provided the information.

+Complete its investigation within 30 days from the date the CRA receives the dispute (or 45 days if the member later provides relevant information to the investigation).

+Through E-Oscar, the Credit Union will utilize an Automated Credit Dispute Verification (ACDV) form to communicate information to the CRA based on the results of the investigation and within the required timeframes.

 ACCURACY AND INTEGRITY OF INFORMATION FURNISHED TO CRAs.

 Prohibition Against Reporting Inaccurate Information.
 The Credit Union will not report information relating to a member to any consumer reporting agency (CRA) if the Credit Union knows, or has reasonable cause to believe, that the information is inaccurate.
 "Reasonable cause to believe that the information is inaccurate" means having specific knowledge, rather than relying solely on allegations made by a member, that would cause a reasonable person to have substantial doubts about the accuracy of the information.